adamziel/react-router-named-routes/README.md

 ## Advanced stuff and implementation details

-Named Routes are resolved by a simple class (60 lines of code) called `NamedURLResolverClass`.
+Named Routes are resolved by a simple class called `NamedURLResolverClass`.

 If you want some custom logic involved in resolving your named routes, or routes in general, you may extend the class `NamedURLResolverClass` from this package and replace the global resolver